guardian/support-service-lambdas/modules/test-users/README.md

 ## Test Users
 This module provides an easy way to create, cancel and delete test subscriptions and accounts in CODE Zuora from the command line.
+You will need to have fresh Janus credentials.

 Usage examples are below:
 ### Create a subscription